Steve Bannon Is Really Worried About the ‘Anti-Patriarchy Movement’

 “You watch.
 The time has come.
 Women are gonna take charge of society,” Bannon said, according to Green.
 “And they couldn’t juxtapose a better villain than Trump.
 He is the patriarch.
 This is a definitional moment in the culture.
 It’ll never be the same going forward.”

 He continued, noticing the trend of women wearing black to raise awareness about the prevalence of sexual harassment: “The long black dresses and all that — this is the Puritans!
 It’s anti-patriarchy.”
-How concerning — women want gender parity a world where sexual harassment isn’t so ubiquitous.
+How concerning — women want gender parity and a world where sexual harassment isn’t so ubiquitous.

 It’s about time Bannon retires and becomes a skin-care guru or a political adviser for all Republican candidates who need to lose a race in Alabama or a pizza chef.